hackalot/mirus/README.md

 A build of Mirus with no additional configuration or specified tasks will generate a bootable `mirus.iso` in the `build` directory.
 You can burn this to any bootable medium you see fit, or run it in a virtual machine via `rake qemu`.

 ### Dependencies
 To build Mirus, you will need to meet the following dependencies.
-If you are not sure whether they are installed on your system, `rake` will notify you on build.
+It is expected that binutils and other standard UNIX utilities are installed, but a few odities are required:

 * `clang` >= 3.3
-* `ld`
 * `grub2`
 * `yasm`
 * `xorriso` >= 1.2.9